kubeslice-ent/egs-installation/README.md

   namespace: "kubeslice-controller"
   service: "kubetally-pricing-service"

-#You can add as many cloud providers and instance types as needed
+#we can add as many cloud providers and instance types as needed
 cloud_providers:
   - name: "gcp"
     instances: